-The Java Mail API must satisfy a wide range of needs - from allowing simple applications to be "mail enabled" easily, to enabling the creation of sophisticated mail user interfaces.
-The API must be easy to learn and begin to use.
-The API must include appropriate convenience classes, which encapsulate common mail functions and protocols.
-Integration with other parts of the Java platform also makes it easier to use the Java Mail API in combination with other Java APIs.
+The JavaMail API is designed to add "mail-enable" functions to simple applications easily; but also to support the creation of sophisticated user interfaces.
+It is easy to learn and begin to use.
+It includes appropriate convenience classes which encapsulate common mail functions and protocols.
+It fits with other Java packages in order to facilitate its use with other Java APIs, and uses familiar Java programming models.

-The Java Mail API is therefore designed to satisfy the following development and runtime requirements:
+The JavaMail API is therefore designed to satisfy the following development and runtime requirements:

-- Simple, straightforward class design is easy for a developer to learn and implement. - Use of familiar concepts and mechanisms support code development that interfaces well with other Java APIs. - Lightweight classes and interfaces make it easy to enable any application to handle basic mailhandling tasks. - Also supports the development of robust, transport-intensive networking applications which can handle a variety of complex mail message formats.
+- · Simple, straightforward class design is easy for a developer to learn and implement. - Use of familiar concepts and programming models support code development that interfaces well with other Java APIs. - Uses convenience methods to access factories, which simplify the code required to implement message storage and transport tasks. - Uses familiar exception-handling and JDK 1.1 event-handling programming models. - Uses features from the Java Activation Framework (JAF) to handle access to data based on datatype, and to facilitate the addition of data types and commands on those data types.
+The JavaMail API provides convenience functions to simplify these coding tasks. - Provides a set of ready-to-use concrete classes supporting Mime-types and common Network protocols. - Lightweight classes and interfaces make it easy to enable any application to handle basic mail-handling tasks. - Supports the development of robust, transport-intensive networking applications, which can handle a variety of complex mail message formats, data types, and access and transport protocols.

-The Java Mail API strikes the right balance between simplicity and sophistication.
-It draws heavily from IMAP, MAPI, CMC, c-client and other messaging system APIs - many of the concepts present in these other systems are also present in the Java Mail API.
-The Java Mail API is familiar to users of these other systems.
-The Java Mail API is simpler to use, however; because it uses Java language features not available to these other APIs, and because it uses the Java object model to shelter applications from implementation complexity.
+The JavaMail API draws heavily from IMAP, MAPI, CMC, c-client and other messaging system APIs many of the concepts present in these other systems are also present in the JavaMail API.
+The JavaMail API is familiar to users of these other systems.
+The JavaMail API is simpler to use, however; because it uses Java language features not available to these other APIs, and because it uses the Java object model to shelter applications from implementation complexity.

-Java Mail API design is driven by the needs of the applications it supports - but it is also important to consider the needs of API implementors.
+JavaMail API design is driven by the needs of the applications it supports - but it is also important to consider the needs of API implementors.
 It is critically important to enable the implementation of Javabased messaging systems that interoperate with existing messaging systems-- especially Internet mail.
 It is also important to anticipate the development of new messaging systems.
-The Java Mail API needs to conform to current standards while not being so constrained by current standards that it stifles future innovation.
+The JavaMail API conforms to current standards while not being so constrained by current standards that it stifles future innovation.

-The Java Mail API supports many different messaging system implementations - different message stores, different message formats, different message transports.
-The Java Mail API provides a set of base classes and interfaces that define the API for client applications.
+The JavaMail API supports many different messaging system implementations - different message stores, different message formats, different message transports.
+The JavaMail API provides a set of base classes and interfaces that define the API for client applications.
 Many simple applications will only need to interact with the messaging system through these base classes and interfaces.

-Java Mail subclasses can expose additional messaging system features.
-For instance, the InternetMessage subclass exposes and implements common characteristics of an Internet mail message, as defined by RFC822 and MIME and other Internet standards.
-JavaMail base classes can be further subclassed to provide the implementations of particular messaging systems, such as IMAP4, POP3, and SMTP.
+JavaMail subclasses can expose additional messaging system features.
+For instance, the MimeMessage subclass exposes and implements common characteristics of an Internet mail message, as defined by RFC822 and MIME and other Internet standards.
+Developers can subclass JavaMail base classes to provide the implementations of particular messaging systems, such as IMAP4, POP3, and SMTP.

-The base Java Mail classes include many of the convenience APIs that simplify their use.
-The implementation subclasses of the Java Mail API is therefore not required to provide implementations for all of the Java Mail API, and is left to concentrate on the core classes that provide the required functionality for that implementation.
+Base JavaMail classes include many convenience APIs that simplify their use.
+The implementation subclasses of the JavaMail API is therefore not required to provide implementations for all of the JavaMail API, and is left to concentrate on the core classes that provide the required functionality for that implementation.

-Alternately, a messaging system can choose to implement all of the Java Mail API directly, allowing it to take advantage of performance optimizations possible, perhaps through use of "batched" protocol requests.
+Alternately, a messaging system can choose to implement all of the JavaMail API directly, allowing it to take advantage of performance optimizations possible, perhaps through use of "batched" protocol requests.
 The IMAP4 protocol implementation takes advantage of this approach.